Skip to content

 )

-• Installation: The installation method remains unchanged
+• Installation: The installation method remains the same

 • Flutter Configuration:

-// Set traceHeader support in version 0.5.3-pre.2
+// Set traceHeader supported in version 0.5.3-pre.2

 FTHttpOverrideConfig.global.traceHeader = true;

-// Enable Resource data capture in version 0.5.3-pre.2
+//Set to collect Resource data supported in version 0.5.3-pre.2

 FTHttpOverrideConfig.global.traceResource = true;